 The following committees deal with specific aspects of the Group’s affairs.

 The Remuneration Committee is chaired by I Napper.
 D Tilston and K Ford are also members of the Committee.
 In determining the remuneration packages, the Remuneration Committee may seek the view of the other Board members.
 The Committee consults with the Chief Executive on matters relating to the performance and remuneration of other senior executives within the Group.
-The Chief Executive was present for part of the Remuneration Committee meetings, but not when his own remuneration was discussed.

 The Board considers that each member of the Audit Committee has recent and relevant financial experience and an understanding of accounting and financial issues relevant to the industries in which Scientific Digital Imaging operates.
 The Committee provides a forum for reporting by the Group’s external auditors.
 Meetings are also attended by executives at the invitation of the Committee.